nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds an internship application to WorkBook.

-Format: `add c/COMPANY d/DATE_APPLIED e/COMPANY_EMAIL r/ROLE [t/TAG]…​`
+Format: `add c/COMPANY r/ROLE s/STAGE [d/DATE] [e/COMPANY_EMAIL] [l/LANGUAGE TAG] [t/TAG]…​`

-* Adds an internship application to the next index.
+* Adds an internship application to the list in sorted order.
+* Fields not square-bracketed are mandatory.
-* Date must be properly formatted (YYYY-MM-DD).
+* Date must be properly formatted (DD-MMM-YYYY HH:mm) when inputted.
+* Date can represent the date it happened or the deadline of the corresponding `stage`
-* Email domain must be properly formatted (example@domain.com).
+* Email domain, if included, must be properly formatted (example@domain.com).
-* An application can have any number of tags (including 0).
+* An application can have any number of tags and language tags and are added one by one (i.e. if you want 2 tags, you have to specify `t/two t/tags`).

 Examples:
-* `add c/Meta d/2022-09-15 e/hrmonkey@example.com r/Frontend`
+* `add c/Meta r/Frontend Engineer s/Application Sent d/29-Oct-2022 12:00 e/hrmonkey@example.com`
-* `add c/Bytedance d/2022-04-20 e/bytehr@dance.com r/Backend t/high pay`
+* `add c/Bytedance r/Backend Engineer s/Online Assessment d/24-Sep-2022 15:00 t/high pay l/Java l/Python`

 ### Editing a person : `edit`